bdeitte/ghost-on-aws/HOWTO.md

 Instructions on setting up your own website using Ghost, nginx, and Node 4.x on AWS

-Before you begin
+Cavaets
 ----------------
 1. This is a rough draft.
 As you'll see in the notes below, I'm still setting things up and iterating on the guide.
 User beware.
 PRs welcome.
 2. You should probably stop reading and use https://ghost.org/ instead.
 They have good prices, it's a whole lot simpler, and then you're supporting the non-profit that works on Ghost.
 These instructions are for those with unique requirements or who like tinkering around on AWS.
-(I just happen to fall into both categories.)
-3. You should also probably stop reading this and set up on an easier-to-use platform, like Digital Ocean.
-They are also a bit cheaper.
-I'm really not selling this guide, am I?
-4. This is currently a fairly manual process.
+3. This is a fairly manual process.
 It would be wonderful, at the very least, to use CloudFormation and some bash scripts to automate more of the below.
 If you end up doing this, I would be more than happy to incorporate it in the below.

 Initial Amazon setup
 ----------------